-Interest Expense and Interest Income.
-During the first three months of fiscal 2013, net interest expense was \$0.1 million, compared with net interest income of \$0.1 million during the first three months of fiscal 2012.
-We expect our interest expense to increase in fiscal 2013 as a result of the financing arrangements that we intend to enter into in connection with our separation from Covidien.
+Interest expense and interest income.
+During the first six months of fiscal 2013, net interest expense was \$0.1 million.
+We expect our annual interest expense to increase approximately \$43 million primarily as a result of the financing arrangements that MIFSA has entered into in connection with our separation from Covidien.
+See "Unaudited Pro Forma Condensed Combined Financial Statements-The Pharmaceuticals Business of Covidien plc Unaudited Pro Forma Condensed Combined Statement of Income."

-Other Income.
-During the first three months of fiscal 2013 and 2012, we recorded other income of \$0.2 million and \$0.5 million, respectively, which represents miscellaneous items, none of which are material.
+Other income, net.
+During the first six months of fiscal 2013 and 2012, we recorded other income, net of \$0.2 million and \$0.7 million, respectively, which represents miscellaneous items, none of which are material.

-Income Tax Expense.
-Income tax expense was \$17.1 million and \$24.6 million on income from continuing operations before income taxes of \$36.9 million and \$61.2 million for the first three months of fiscal 2013 and 2012, respectively.
-Our effective tax rate was 46.3% and 40.2% for the first three months of fiscal 2013 and 2012, respectively.
-The increase in the effective tax rate for the first three months of fiscal 2013, compared with the first three months of fiscal 2012, primarily resulted from the non-deductibility of certain professional fees incurred in connection with the separation as well as the expiration of the U.S. R&D tax credit on December 31, 2011, partially offset by an increase in earnings in lower-tax jurisdictions.
-Our pro forma adjusted tax rate is 34.3% for the first three months of fiscal 2013.
+Income tax expense.
+Income tax expense was \$36.1 million and \$49.4 million on income from continuing operations before income taxes of \$90.4 million and \$128.3 million for the first six months of fiscal 2013 and 2012, respectively.
+Our effective tax rate was 39.9% and 38.5% for the first six months of fiscal 2013 and 2012, respectively.
+The increase in the effective tax rate for the first six months of fiscal 2013, compared with the first six months of fiscal 2012, primarily resulted from increased sales of Methylphenidate HCl in higher-tax jurisdictions and the non-deductibility of certain professional fees incurred in connection with the separation.
+These increases to our effective tax rate were partially offset by the retroactive re-enactment of the U.S. R&D tax credit in the current period.
+Our pro forma adjusted tax rate is 25.7% for the first six months of fiscal 2013.
 See "Unaudited Pro Forma Condensed Combined Financial Statements-The Pharmaceuticals Business of Covidien plc Unaudited Pro Forma Condensed Combined Statement of Income."